tomaspiaggio/simple-compiler/jflex/jflex-1.7.0/README.md

 # JFlex 1.7.0

-This directory contains JFlex, a fast scanner generator for Java.
+This directory contains JFlex, a fast Scanner generator for Java.

 To run JFlex, run `bin/jflex` from the command line or double click on the JFLex jar file in the `lib/` directory.
 You need JDK 1.7 installed and set up.